iamvaar-dev/Smart-Storage-Solution/README.md

 ### 1. Pattern Repetition Case (Case 2 from Assignment)
 Successfully solved the case where 10 bytes are repeated 100,000 times:
 - Input: 10-byte pattern repeated 100,000 times (would normally require 1MB storage)
-- Output: Only 10 bytes stored (plus minimal metadata)
+- Output: Only 10 bytes stored (If including minimal metadata smartfile size maybe 20 - 30 bytes rather than 1000000 bytes. still a good deal)
 - Achievement: Reduced storage from 1MB to essentially 10 bytes
 - Test Implementation: `create_case2_test()` in test suite